 It’s not clear if Kauai’s Bill 2491 will make it through all the legal and political challenges it faces, or which side of the GMO debate will prevail in years to come.
 But in Hawaii, as I write this, there’s definitely a sense of optimism that a new, sustainable way of life is within reach.
 As Kobayashi says: “It’s going to a big fight, a very big fight, but I’m actually very excited about the possibilities of what can be done.”

-Maureen Nandini Mitra is managing editor of Earth Island Journal.
+Maureen Nandini Mitra is editor of Earth Island Journal.
 This story was funded by a grant from The Media Consortium.